-I will discuss 5 important steps one should note while selling a flooded house.
+I will discuss five important steps to note while selling a flooded house.
 These steps will contain information regarding what to do when your house is flooded.
 Because as I mentioned above, first you have to repair all the damages and make it a worthy place to live.
 So, people would show interest in buying your house.

 Five Things to Note When Selling a Flooded House

-Following are the 5 important steps to note when selling a flooded house;
+Following are the five important steps to note when selling a flooded house;

 1. Take Immediate Action After the Flood